riak16/Transfer-Learning/README.md

 # Transfer-Learning
-Transfer learning using VGG16 on Fish dataset from Kaggle. link: https://www.kaggle.com/narae78/fish-detection/data
+Transfer learning using VGG16 on Fish dataset from Kaggle. link: https://www.kaggle.com/narae78/fish-detection/data.

+# Prerequisite:
+- Tensorflow 1.6+
+- Keras
+- CV2

-# CUSTOM DATA:
+# Custom Data:
 If you intend to use the above code on your own data, update the data folder.
 The structure of the folder should be such that the sub-folders are the class labels each containing the images classified in that class.

-# DOWNLOAD WEIGHTS:
+# Download Weights:
 download vgg16.npy file from https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM.

-# TO-RUN:
+# To-Run:
 Once you have checked paths to your data directory in tranferModel.py run it.
 It will internally call createTransferCodes.py which will create a label file and a codes file.
 The labels file will contain the ground truth labels of your data while the codes file will store the activations from relu6 layer of the VGG16 model.